 The Plaza de España is a magnificent public square.
 Built in 1928 for the Ibero-American Exposition of that year, the square features a beautiful and expansive semi-circular building, intricate tile work, and numerous bridges and fountains.
 One interesting fact about the Plaza de España is that it has been used as a filming location for several movies over the years, most notably in the Star Wars franchise.

 La Giralda is one of the most iconic landmarks in Seville, Spain, and a must-visit attraction for anyone visiting the city.
 Originally built as a minaret during the 12th century when Seville was part of the Islamic Almohad Empire, La Giralda later served as the bell tower for the city's cathedral after the reconquest of Spain in the 15th century.
 At the base of the tower, visitors can also explore the cathedral, one of the largest Gothic structures in the world, with highlights such as the tomb of Christopher Columbus and the spectacular main altarpiece.

 ROYAL ALCÁZAR OF SEVILLE

 The Alcázar of Seville is a stunning royal palace located in the heart of Seville, Spain.
 Originally constructed during the 10th century, resulting in a unique blend of architectural styles, from Islamic to Gothic and Renaissance.
 A little fun fact about the Alcázar is that it was used as a filming location for the popular HBO series "Game of Thrones."
-I kid you not everytime I go home to Seville I visit the Royal Alcázar!
 The most recent time I went was after finishing Game of Thrones (which quickly became my fave show) and saw it from a totally new perspective!